Brent Field Timeline

 By 2001, the Brent Field was yielding record levels of gas production; 25.5 million cubic metres per day.
 Its total oil and gas production reached 700,000 barrels of oil equivalent per day.
 The redevelopments, planning and commitment of everyone involved led to Brent’s pre-eminence in the UK sector of the North Sea.
 It has even given its name to the oil benchmark that is used to price two-thirds of the world’s internationally traded crude oil.

 Brent’s contribution to the uk economy

-In its lifetime, Brent has generated over £20 billion in tax revenues for the UK Government and provided a significant amount of the UK’s oil and gas.
+In its lifetime, Brent has generated over £20 billion in tax revenues (in today’s money) for the UK Government and provided a significant amount of the UK’s oil and gas.